 Am I at risk for breast cancer?

+If your answer is “no” to all 4 questions, your breast cancer risk is like most people.
 Having 1 or more risk factors does not mean you’ll definitely get breast cancer.
-And some people will get breast cancer without having any of these risks.
+And some people will get breast cancer without having any of these.

 Many risk factors are out of your control, but there are some things you can do to help lower your chances of getting the disease.
 Talk with your doctor or nurse about breast cancer screenings and what you can do to stay healthy.